 Origin and PlayStation store pages list different sizes, with the former only showing the placeholder 50 GB disk requirement while Sony's store states 35 GB will be necessary, which probably accounts for future updates.

-Meanwhile, there is day one patch for everyone apparently, which will be another 4.6 GB download.
+Meanwhile, there is for everyone apparently, which will be another 4.6 GB download.
 It remains to be seen what it will entail but it will only directly affect those who are enjoying early access through EA's subscription services.
 The rest of us will just get it packaged with the rest of the download.

 It appears the game was well optimised through both the file size on all platforms and the system requirements for PC.
 For example, the recommended specification lists the likes of Ryzen 3 1300X / RX 480 for AMD side and i7-4790 / GTX 1060 on Intel / Nvidia side.